 - 2 toothbrushes (The water is non-potable, but putting your toothbrush under the tap is a hard habit to break!
 Having an extra toothbrush often comes in handy.)

-- Shampoo/conditioner, only if a favorite brand is important to you.
-(Villa Sumaya and our Antigua hotel both provide packets of shampoo, conditioner and soap).
+- Shampoo/conditioner, if you have a favorite brand (Villa Sumaya and our hotel in Antigua provide packets of shampoo, conditioner and soap)